alrunner4/tutoring-public/policies.md

-* **If you choose to request my attendance for the production of your deliverables**, I will help you understand your deliverable requirements, demonstrate relevant language and library features, and brainstorm implementation design ideas and pseudo-code.
+* **If you choose to request my attendance for the production of your deliverables**, I will help you understand your deliverable requirements, demonstrate relevant language, library and tool features, and brainstorm implementation design ideas and pseudo-code.

 * When learning a new programming language, especially your first, but even if